HW140701/Book-list-of-computational-geometry-and-computer-graphics/README.md

 - Mathematical Basics of Motion and Deformation in Computer Graphics
 - Geometric and Discrete Path Planning for Interactive Virtual Worlds
 - Hands-On C++ Game Animation Programming
-- An Introduction to Computational Fluid Dynamics
+- An Introduction to Computational Fluid Dynamics - The Finite Volume Method

 ## Booklist of Computational Geometry(计算几何书单列表)